Teach English Abroad In Spain

 Fees

-- An additional €3,140 bundle fee pays for your visa, housing during the 160-hour TESOL course, and your required Spanish language course, which you will take during the duration of your teaching contract.
+- An additional €3,250 bundle fee covers your visa and the required Spanish language course, which you will take during your teaching contract.
+That also includes 5-weeks of accommodation once you arrive.

 Included